Marikhaker/web_lab_test/README.md

 SERVER RUNS ON PORT 3000

-npm start to run server
+npm start to run server.

 Than open index.html in two different browsers.
 Enter your name, send message.